openkim/openkim-items-wiki/wiki/models/8843/4314/6310/002/MO_884343146310_002/wikipage.md

 **Cutoffs:**
 The pair potentials of this Model (for Fe-Fe, P-P, and Fe-P) all have a cutoff of 5.3 Angstroms.
 The three density functions (Fe-Fe, P-P, Fe-P) all have a cutoff of 4.2 Angstroms.
 The effective cutoff for all *atomic forces* is thus 9.5 Angstroms.

+For the case of pure Fe, the pair potential decays to an absolute value of less than 0.01 eV at approximately 4.5 Angstroms and the electron density decays to a value of 0.01 at approximately 4.0 Angstroms, yielding an effective force range of 8.5 Angstroms.

 **Source citation DOI:**

 * G.J.
 Ackland, M.I.
 Mendelev, D.J.
 Srolovitz, S. Han and A.V.
 Barashev, J. Phys.: Condens.
 Matter 16, S2629-S2642 (2004).